Biblical Theology

 Listen to this article

-While Genesis 38:5 itself may not carry profound theological teachings, the broader story of Judah and Tamar serves as a reminder of God’s sovereignty and His ability to work through imperfect human circumstances to accomplish His divine purposes.
+Ultimately the story traces the lineage of Judah and Tamar, a line that is recorded in the New Testament genealogy leading to the birth of Jesus Christ.
+While Genesis 38:5 itself may not carry profound theological teachings, the surrounding account reminds believers of God’s sovereignty and His ability to work through imperfect circumstances to accomplish divine purposes.

 Share this: